Convert Belfius Bank Statement to Excel (3 Methods)

 There are three ways to convert a Belfius bank statement to Excel: export CSV directly from Belfius Direct Net, convert a CODA file through your accounting software or a dedicated converter, or extract data from a PDF statement using an AI tool.
 Each method suits a different workflow, and each carries Belfius-specific quirks that generic guides overlook.

-The most accessible option, the native CSV export, has a documented bug: for recurring transactions such as standing orders and direct debits, the mededeling (communication) column duplicates the transaction description instead of preserving the actual payment reference.
-Your reconciliation will fail for every affected transaction because the real communication data is missing.
+The most accessible option, the native CSV export, has a known weak spot: for recurring transactions such as standing orders and direct debits, the mededeling (communication) column can duplicate the transaction description instead of preserving the actual payment reference.
+Test recurring payments before relying on the CSV for reconciliation.

 Export CSV from Belfius Direct Net